VincentPeters/gaze-detection/docs/ai_tracking.md

    - Possibly add smoothing or calibration.

 5. **Additional Features** ✅
-   - Implement video recording for faces making direct eye contact.
+   - Implement both screenshot and video recording for faces making direct eye contact.
-   - Add debounce mechanism to control recording frequency.
+   - Add separate debounce mechanisms to control screenshot and video recording frequency.
    - Use multithreading to handle recording without affecting main application performance.
+   - Save videos in MP4 format with expanded face regions.
+   - Continue recording briefly after eye contact is lost for smoother videos.

 By following these steps, you'll integrate a **pre-trained direct eye contact detector** into your existing face detection pipeline, obtaining a reliable measure of whether someone is looking directly at the camera even when pupil-based methods fail for smaller or distant faces.